-Co-administration of multiple dose REVLIMID (10 mg) with single dose warfarin (25 mg) had no effect on the pharmacokinetics of total lenalidomide or R- and S-warfarin.
+Co-administration of multiple doses of REVLIMID (10 mg/day) with a single dose of warfarin (25 mg) had no effect on the pharmacokinetics of lenalidomide or R- and S-warfarin.
 Expected changes in laboratory assessments of PT and INR were observed after warfarin administration, but these changes were not affected by concomitant REVLIMID administration.
 It is not known whether there is an interaction between dexamethasone and warfarin.
-Close monitoring of PT and INR is recommended in multiple myeloma patients taking concomitant warfarin.
+Close monitoring of PT and INR is recommended in patients with MM taking concomitant warfarin.